OpenCodeChicago/HTML-CSS_fundamentals_part1/README.md

 ## Folder Structure

-   `
-├── index.html  # Main HTML file
+This repository follows the folder structure below:
+- **`index.html`**: This is the main HTML file where the content and structure of the web page are defined.
-├── styles.css  # External CSS file for styling
+- **`styles.css`**: This external CSS file is used for styling the HTML elements.
-└── images      # Folder for image assets
-   `
+- **`images/`**: This folder contains image assets used in the project.

 ---